martinkooij/MMM-AfterShip/README.md

 "Processed Through Facility": "Verwerkt in sorteercentrum" }
 ````

+## A note on AfterShip usage versus tracktry.com
+It's all about the money.

+Aftership has changed their commercial offerings for API usage.
+In 2020 they restricted API use to the >199$/month plans only, but after user request they have now improved some.
+You can login on aftership.com => setting => billing and see if you have a legacy plan (it used to be free till 100 parcels/month).
+Probably you have that plan if you have created a plan before May 2020.
+You are in luck in that case.
+Don't change this plan(!).
+A newly generated API key (at settings => API keys) will in that case work.
+And it will still be free!
+The earlier generated keys still have problems at my account, but your mileage may vary.

+If you are a new user tot AfterShip and want API access you're stuck with the <em>9$/month plan</em> or more.
+Alas, I checked, for new users the free tier does not work anymore!
+However, if you choose <em>any</em> paid plan you can now generate an API key and use it.
+This starts from 9$/month.
+Choosing plans works via aftership.com => login account => settings => billing.

+For the moment <em>tracktry.com</em> is still free.
+The API is a less informative and accurate, but at least it works with the free tier (although that is not officially advertised at their site).

 ## Usage with Post NL (postnl-3s)
+THIS PARAGRAPH ONLY FOR POSTNL USERS ON TRACKTRY.COM.
+Aftership works fine as is.

-For Dutch users, the web interface at tracktry.com does not allow for entering the receiver postal code, necessary to get a valid response other than "pending" from postnl-3s.
+For Dutch users, the web interface at tracktry.com does not allow for entering the receiver postal code, necessary to get a valid response other than "pending" from postnl-3s (all postnl parcels that start with 3Sxxxxxxxxxxx).

 To work around this problem the MMM-Parcel package also installs a very basic extra webinterface to tracktry.com.
 This MMM-Parcel web interface comes *with* a possibility to enter the receiver postal code necessary for your postnl-3s packages.
 Note that once entered they are counted towards your tracktry.com tier.
 Also you will be able to see, manage and delete the items on the my.tracktry.com => Shipments page.